Vanilagy/rescala-inspector/README.md

 This project can not be used to change the state of the REScala application, but it can be used to inspect and debug it.

 ## Implementation
-The inspector is implemented using a force-based graph layout rendered in an HTML canvas.
+The inspector is implemented using a force-directed graph layout rendered in an HTML canvas.
 The UI elements are implemented in Svelte.
 The core code can be found in `extension/panel`.

 ## Setup & Installation